segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/spa.md

 Analytics.js can work with your single-page applications built with technologies such as React or Vue.

 ## Integrating with your build tooling

-If you are planning to do some deep integration with Analytics.js and your single-page application, you may need to integrate Analytics.js with your build system.
-This can easily be done using our analytics node package instead of the Analytics.js snippet.
-This package work like any standard nodejs dependency.
+If you have a single-page application and plan to heavily use Analytics.js, you might need to add Analytics.js to your build system.
+You can do this using Segment's `analytics-node` package instead of the Analytics.js snippet.
+This package works like any standard node-js dependency.

 First add `analytics-node` as a dependency: